 Soon you’ll be as cool as a cucumber when managing your trades.
 And that’s the makings of a consistently profitable Forex trader.

 One of the most significant and beneficial changes I made on the journey to consistent profits was moving to the higher time frames.

 Which time frames exactly?
 The four hour and daily time frames are my specialty, and for good reason.
 There are far too many benefits to these two time frames to list here, but here are some of the most beneficial.

-Acts as a natural news filter
+Higher time frames act as a natural filter

 The lower time frames are more susceptible to large spikes in price due to news events.
 This is easily explained by comparing the range (distance between the high and low) of a 5 minute candle to that of a 4 hour candle.
 Clearly the 4 hour candle is going to have a much greater range than the 5 minute candle.